cmsimple-xh/cmsimple-xh/tutorials/XH/CSRFProtection.md

 are stored in the user's session data.
 On form submission the tokens are compared, and if they are not equal, the form submission is rejected.
-The tokens are renewed for each session, so an attacker who wants to forge a form has to <emphasis>guess</emphasis> the currently expected token, what makes the success of an attack highly unlikely.
+The tokens are renewed for each session, so an attacker who wants to forge a form has to *guess* the currently expected token, what makes the success of an attack highly unlikely.

 For now, the CSRF protection functionality is made available as a